Nonparametric risk bounds for time-series forecasting: Time series

-While we no longer presume IID data, we still need to restrict the sort of dependent process we work with.
-We first remind the reader of the notion of (strict or strong) stationarity. \begin{definition}[Stationarity] A random sequence $\Yinf$ is stationary when all its finite-dimensional distributions are time-invariant: for all $t$ and all non-negative integers $i$ and $j$, the random vectors $\Yij{t}{t+i}$ and $\Yij{t+j}{t+i+j}$ have the same distribution. \end{definition} Stationarity does not imply that the random variables $Y_t$ are independent across time $t$, only that the unconditional distribution of $Y_t$ is constant in time.
+While we no longer presume i.i.d.\ data, we still need to restrict the sort of dependent process we work with.
+We first remind the reader of the notion of (strict or strong) stationarity. \begin{definition}[Stationarity] A random sequence $\Yinf$ is stationary when all its finite-dimensional distributions are time-invariant: for all $t$ and all non-negative integers $i$ and $j$, the random vectors $\Yij{t}{t+i}$ and $\Yij{t+j}{t+i+j}$ have the same distribution. \end{definition} Stationarity does not imply that the random variables $Y_i$ are independent across time $i$, only that the marginal distribution of $Y_i$ is constant in time.
+(And similarly for $Y_{i:i+j}$.)
 We limit ourselves not just to stationary processes, but also to ones in which widely-separated observations are asymptotically independent.
-Without this restriction, convergence of the training error to the expected risk could occur arbitrarily slowly, and finite-sample bounds may not exist.\footnote{In fact, \citet{AdamsNobel2010} demonstrate that for ergodic processes, finite VC dimension is enough to give consistency, but not rates.} The next definition describes the sort of serial dependence which we entertain. \begin{definition}[$\beta$-Mixing] Consider a stationary random sequence $\Yinf$ defined on a probability space $(\Omega, \Sigma, \Pinf)$.
-Let $\Sij{i}{j}=\sigma(\Yij{i}{j})$ be the $\sigma$-field of events generated by the appropriate collection of random variables.
+Without this restriction, convergence of the training error to the expected risk could occur arbitrarily slowly, and finite-sample bounds may not exist.
+In fact, \citet{Adams-Nobel-VC-classes-under-ergodic} demonstrate that for ergodic processes, finite VC dimension is enough to give consistency, but cannot itself provide rates.
+The next definition describes the sort of serial dependence which we entertain. \begin{definition}[$\beta$-Mixing] Consider a stationary random sequence $\Yinf$ defined on a probability space $(\Omega, \Sigma, \Pinf)$.
 Let $\P_0$ be the restriction of $\Pinf$ to $\Sij{-\infty}{0}$, $\P_{a}$ be the restriction of $\Pinf$ to $\Sij{a}{\infty}$, and $\P_{0\otimes a}$ be the restriction of $\Pinf$ to $\sigma(\Yij{\infty}{0},\Yij{a}{\infty})$.
 The {\em coefficient of absolute regularity}, or {\em $\beta$-mixing coefficient}, $\beta_a$, is given by